Small Intestinal Bacterial Overgrowth: What to Know

 Poor Diet

-Eating an abundance of ultra-processed foods may increase the risk of small intestinal bacterial overgrowth.
-A study conducted in Brazil in 2024 revealed that children consuming a highly processed diet may be at risk for this.
+Consuming an excessive amount of ultra-processed foods may increase the risk of small intestinal bacterial overgrowth.
+A study conducted in Brazil in 2024 revealed that children consuming a highly processed diet may be at risk.

 Stress